 Use Cases and Practical Examples

-commands in real-world scenarios enhances your ability to manage Kubernetes clusters effectively.
-Below are several practical examples demonstrating the power and versatility of kubectl
+Understanding how to apply kubectl commands in real-world scenarios enhances your ability to manage Kubernetes clusters effectively.
+Below are several practical examples demonstrating the power and versatility of kubectl.

 Deploying an Application